 Maid Marian is a literary character commonly written as the love interest of Robin Hood.
 Throughout the years, the personality and circumstances of her character have changed to fit social ideas of women.
 Although Maid Marian was not part of the original tales of Robin Hood, she has become an integral part of the legend in modern retellings.

-The first recorded Robin Hood stories, which date back to the late 14th century, make no mention of Maid Marian.
+The first recorded Robin Hood stories, which date back to the late 14th century, make no mention of this character.
 The Robin Hood legends were often acted out as plays in celebration of May Day in England.
 Originally, separate plays were held in which the main character was the May Queen or Lady of May.
 Eventually, the two performances merged, changing the May Queen’s name to Marian and making Robin her lover.

 As the May Day festivals were heavily linked to new life and the fertility of spring, the May Queen was a lusty figure, akin to Bacchus or Dionysus in Greek and Roman traditions.
 As Maid Marian entered into literature, she was portrayed quite differently.
 As a maiden, she was a model of virtue and chastity.